-Cuando se enumeran, When the tangible results of a specific endeavour are enumerated, analysed, examined and shared, only the fruits of the tree, that is, the visible and external aspects are taken into account.
-Behind these results, however, there are a number of intangible factors which are difficult to quantify and value, but without which such fruits would have never existed.
+When the tangible results of a specific effort are enumerated, analysed, examined and shared, only the fruits of the tree, that is, the visible and external aspects are taken into account.
+Behind these results, however, there are a number of intangible factors, which are difficult to quantify and value, but without which such fruits would have never existed.
 They are in fact the roots of the tree.

-We could apply this metaphor to FOAL, whose branches and fruits, that is, its specific results will be looked at below.
-We will do such analysis without overlooking the fact that the projection of each of these results is much bigger than it seems, as there are huge doses of excitement, human resources, interconnected chains and favours impossible to quantify and/or mention, although all of them are crucial for the achievement of the final result.
+We could apply this metaphor to FOAL, whose branches and fruits, that is, its specific results will be analysed below.
+We will do such analysis without forgetting that the projection of each of these results is much bigger than what it seems, as there are huge doses of excitement, human resources, interconnected chains and favours impossible to quantify and/or mention, although all of them are crucial for the achievement of the final result.